Backhousia citriodora

 Growing

 New plants are usually started from semi-hardwood cuttings.
-It performs best on rich, moist, free-draining soil of a mildly acid to neutral nature, generally with a pH of 5.5 to 7.0 and on sites in partial sun exposure.
+It performs best on rich, moist, free-draining soil of a mildly acid to neutral nature, generally with a pH of 5.5 to 7.0 and on sites with partial sun exposure.
 It has poor tolerance to alkaline, slow-draining or waterlogged soils.

 Problem features